 Preheat oven to 350°F. The secret to a good pot roast is cooking at low heat for as long as possible.
 This allows the meat's enzymes to act as natural tenderizers, breaking down the tough connective tissue.

 Sauté the mirepoix.
-Lightly sauté the onions, carrot and celery in the pan juices until fragrant and transparent.
+Lightly sauté the onions, carrot, and celery in the pan juices on medium-high heat until lightly fragrant and transparent (not golden-brown).

 Brown the tomato paste.
 Add the flour and tomato paste.
 Sauté until the tomato paste is browned - browned tomato paste adds incredible meaty flavor to the sauce.